4-H Stream Teams

 A group of youth actively engaged in water education and activities in their own community.
 4-H Stream Teams complete 4-H Water Project activities and learn about the water that flows through their local watershed.
 Activities include topics such as water use and conservation, water science and cycles, and water quality.
 4-H Stream Teams also choose and participate in service projects as identified in their watershed.
 Service projects may lead to improved water use efficiency in a community or address water quality issues and enhancements in a local stream among other important topics.

 How do I become part of the 4-H Stream Teams program?

-4-H Stream Teams can be brand new groups of youth with a screened adult volunteer as part of the PA 4-H program, but they can also be existing groups of youth (school clubs, afterschool programs, scout troops, etc…) interested in using the 4-H Stream Team program as an enhancement to their existing progam.
+4-H Stream Teams can be brand new groups of youth with a screened adult volunteer as part of the PA 4-H program, but they can also be existing groups of youth (school clubs, afterschool programs, scout troops, etc.) interested in using the 4-H Stream Team program as an enhancement to their existing program.

 4-H Stream Teams Volunteer Training

-The 4-H Stream Teams program is currently being piloted in the Conewago Creek Watershed, located in central Pennsylvania at the union of Dauphin, Lebanon and Lancaster Counties.
-The Conewago Stream Teams program has several existing teams and is also seeking new teams interested in forming.
-If you are interested in joining an existing Conewago Stream Team, or think you might like to form a new Conewago Stream Team, contact Jennifer Fetter, Watershed/Youth Development Extension Educator - Penn State Cooperative Extension (email@example.com).
+The 4-H Stream Teams program was piloted in the Conewago Creek Watershed, located in central Pennsylvania at the union of Dauphin, Lebanon and Lancaster Counties.
+The Conewago Stream Teams program continues to seek new teams interested in forming.
+If you think you might like to form a new Conewago Stream Team, contact Jennifer Fetter.

-If you are interested in bringing the 4-H Stream Team program to a portion of Pennsylvania outside of our Conewago pilot program, please contact Sanford Smith, Extension Specialist - Penn State Department of Ecosystem Science and Management (firstname.lastname@example.org).
+If you are interested in bringing the 4-H Stream Team program to a portion of Pennsylvania outside of our Conewago pilot program, please contact Sanford Smith.